-Dead heading the flowers should not be carried out with the varieties that have attractive fruits such as H Elstead, Hypericum androsaemum.
+Dead heading the flowers should not be carried out with the varieties that have attractive fruits such as H. x inodorum 'Elstead', Hypericum androsaemum.

 See also - Hard Pruning

-Hypericum calycinum - St Johns Wort - is also a shrub - but low growing and often seen in roadside plantings - that can be pruned back hard.
+- is also a shrub - but low growing and often seen in roadside plantings - that can be pruned back hard.
 There is no finesse needed in pruning this variety.
 If you have a large swathe of them as groundcover, simply run a rotary mower over then - set at the highest setting.
 Or you can use a heavy duty strimmer.
-Hedge clippers - shears - will also do the job. the aim is to get rid of all the existing growth by pruning down to ground level or just above.
+Hedge clippers - shears - will also do the job.
+The aim is to get rid of all the existing growth by pruning down to ground level or just above.

-Pruning Hypericum calycinum should be carried out in late winter - or early spring - and is a great start to the gardening year!
+Hypericum calycinum should be pruned in llate winter - or early spring - and is a great start to the gardening year!
 It can either be pruned this way each year, or every two years.